 Birds are just an amazing, multi-faceted, and oftentimes mystical breed.
 No amount of belief in, marks and symbolism will ever be enough to represent these awesome, majestic creatures.
 All we can really do is to keep believing that we too can fly.

-Dreaming of Birds
+Dreaming of birds

 Birds are a common motif in dreams and depending on their context within the dream they can represent wildly different concepts.
-In general, however, birds are seen in mostly positive regards.
+In general, however, birds are seen in mostly positive regard.
 They may represent prosperity or abundant wealth especially if they are rather large in appearance.
 Some birds mean harmony and love while others indicate struggle or difficulty in life; dreaming of any type has its own unique interpretation depending on the variables like species, sight and manner observed.

 In dreams, they may also represent freedom and the ability to fly high.
-If a bird is flying overhead it can be seen as an omen of good luck where if you feel like you are not capable enough to achieve something, birds in dreams can symbolize this feeling by representing fear or anxiety about what lies ahead.
+If a bird is flying overhead it can be seen as an omen of good luck whereas if you feel like you are not capable enough to achieve something, birds in dreams can symbolize this feeling by representing fear or anxiety about what lies ahead.

 A bird flying towards you may represent good omens or fortune soon to befall you or your family.
-However, if the bird is flying away from you, it may represent a missed opportunity or a bygone period of wealth and prosperity departing dream interpretation isn’t an exact science however and much of the symbolism can be rooted in your internal archetypical worldview and set of unique symbols.
+However, if the bird is flying away from you, it may represent a missed opportunity or a bygone period of wealth and prosperity departing

 It’s very important while dreaming and attempting to interpret these dreams to be keenly aware of your emotional feelings when exposed to a symbol.
 How does the bird make you feel?
 Does it bring you joy?
 Or does it leave you with a sense of dread?
-Read more in my post: Dreaming of Birds.
+Read more in my post: dreaming of birds.

-Dead Bird in a Dream
+Dead bird in a dream